itakouna/istio-examples/README.md

-# istio-examples
-based on refactored version of https://github.com/umermansoor/microservices
+# The repository includes a complete example of terraform ECS cluster provisioning and microservices deployment